Frenchh/Frenchcore_v2/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run french-qt.exe.
+Unpack the files into a directory and run franc-qt.exe.

-French Core is the original French client and it builds the backbone of the network.
+Franc Core is the original Franc client and it builds the backbone of the network.
-However, it downloads and stores the entire history of French transactions;
+However, it downloads and stores the entire history of Franc transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.